madees/dbaudio-SSC-Plugin-Chataigne-Module/README.md

 It is possible to activate pass-tru of those values to DS100.

-Additionally, you may use Module Commands to control DS100 parameters directly from this same Module, like remap the Values before sending them to DS100.
+Additionally, you may use Module Commands to control DS100 parameters directly from this same Module, like remap the Values before sending them to DS100, re-patching the objects ID up to 128...
 Note : The module doesn't receive anything from DS100, only from plugin.

 ## Module interface